How to cut yourself some slack but still get your work done

 During remote work, this lack of transition time increased “productive” time, but it also could have decreased the quality of your work relationships.

-In order to rebuild rapport and a sense of community, consider taking your meals with your colleagues more frequently, or at least grabbing a coffee, with more intention.
+In order to rebuild rapport and a sense of community, consider taking your meals with your colleagues more frequently, or at least grabbing a coffee, and with more intention.

 If you’re back in the office, you can do this in-person.
 If you’re still working from home, coordinate for a virtual meetup.
 Not only will connecting with your coworkers assist in teamwork, but also breaks built around socializing are some of the most refreshing to give you a fresh wind of energy for the day.